Tinkerforge/doc/de/source/Software/Brickv.rst

 :ref:`Bricklets <product_overview_bricklets>` zu testen.
 Each device has its own view that shows the main features and allows to control them.

-Additionally brickv can be used to calibrate the analog to digital converter (ADC) of the Bricks to improve measurement quality (see :ref:`here <brickv_adc_calibration>`) and to flash bricklet plugins (see :ref:`here <brickv_flash_plugin>`).
+Additionally brickv can be used to calibrate the analog-to-digital converter (ADC) of the Bricks to improve measurement quality (see :ref:`here <brickv_adc_calibration>`) and to flash bricklet plugins (see :ref:`here <brickv_flash_plugin>`).